Sir John Acton, 6th Baronet

-Sir John Francis Edward Acton, 6th Baronet (3 June 1736 – 12 August 1811) was a French-born English gentleman who served as Commander of the naval forces of the Grand Duchy of Tuscany and later as Prime Minister of the Kingdom of Naples under Ferdinand IV.
-He served at Naples during the turbulent times when French Revolutionary fervour under Napoleon was sweeping across Europe and threatening to extinguish the monarchy he served.
+Admiral Sir John Francis Edward Acton, 6th Baronet (3 June 1736 – 12 August 1811) was a British naval officer and politician who served in the Tuscan and Neapolitan navies.
+He also served as Prime Minister of Naples under Ferdinand IV.
+Acton served Naples during the turbulent times when French Revolutionary Army under Napoleon was sweeping across Europe and threatening to extinguish the monarchy he served.

-Origins
+Early life

-John was born on 3 June 1736 at Besançon in France, the son of Edward Acton, an English-born physician who had settled in that town, the great-grandson of Sir Walter Acton, 2nd Baronet (1623–1665) of Aldenham Park, Morville, in Shropshire, England.
-In 1791, aged 55, John succeeded his second cousin once removed as 6th Baronet.
+John Acton was born on 3 June 1736 in Besançon, Doubs, the son of Edward Acton, an English physician who had settled in the town.
+Acton was the great-grandson of Sir Walter Acton, 2nd Baronet.
+In 1791, aged 55, John succeeded his second cousin once removed as 6th Acton baronet.